aita-lab/aita-lab.github.io/_pages/1-member.md

 <img align="left" src="/images/Members/Director/avatar.jpg" style="width : 150px; height : 150px; margin : 10px">

-Duc Ngoc Minh Dang received his B.Eng. and M.Eng. degrees in Telecommunications Engineering from Ho Chi Minh City University of Technology, Vietnam, in 2005 and 2007, respectively.
-In 2014, he received a Ph.D. degree in Computer Engineering at Kyung Hee University, Korea.
-From 2005 to 2008, he was a Senior Telecom Engineer with TMA Solutions, Vietnam.
-From 2008 to 2022, he worked as the Head of the Electronics and Telecommunications Department and Vice Dean of the School of Graduate Studies at Ton Duc Thang University, Vietnam.
-Since 2022, he has worked as a Lecturer and Researcher at FPT University in Ho Chi Minh City, Vietnam.
-His research interests include the MAC protocols in Wireless Ad hoc Networks, Vehicular Ad hoc Networks, Deep Learning, and the Internet of Things.
+Duc Ngoc Minh Dang received the B.Eng. and M.Eng. degrees in Electronics and Telecommunications Engineering from Ho Chi Minh City University of Technology, Vietnam, in 2005 and 2007, and the Ph.D. degree in Computer Engineering from Kyung Hee University, Korea, in 2014.
+From 2005 to 2008, he worked as a Senior Telecom Engineer and Team Leader at TMA Solutions, Vietnam.
+From 2008 to 2022, he held various academic leadership roles at Ton Duc Thang University, including Department Head and Vice Dean.

+He is currently an Associate Professor at FPT University, Ho Chi Minh City, Vietnam, and Director of the AiTA Lab.
+His research interests include wireless ad hoc networks, vehicular networks, speech emotion recognition, multimodal learning, federated learning, and the Internet of Things.

-* 2022 -- Present: Lecturer - Researcher, FPT University, Vietnam
+* 2022 -- Present: Associate Professor, Lecturer - Researcher, FPT University, Vietnam
 * 2017 -- 2022: Vice Dean, School of Graduate Studies, Ton Duc Thang University, Vietnam
 * 2015 -- 2017: Head of Electronics - Telecommunications Department, Faculty of Electrical and Electronics Engineering, Ton Duc Thang University, Vietnam
 * 2011 -- 2014: Research assistant and Post-doc researcher at Department of Computer Engineering, Kyung Hee University, Korea